 Exploring the Constitutional Isomers of C₅H₁₂: A Deep Dive into Pentane's Family

 Meta Description: Discover the fascinating world of constitutional isomers!
-This comprehensive guide explores all three isomers of C₅H₁₂ – pentane, isopentane, and neopentane – detailing their structures, properties, and applications.
+This practical guide explores all three isomers of C₅H₁₂ – pentane, isopentane, and neopentane – detailing their structures, properties, and applications.
 Learn about branching, IUPAC nomenclature, and the impact of isomerism on physical and chemical behavior.

 Pentane: The Straight-Chain Isomer